 The victory of President Trump and the consolidation of Republican congressional majorities in the 2016 elections injected new energy into the push for corporate tax reform.
 However, major philosophical differences remain not only between Republicans and Democrats, but also among Republicans.

 The major Democratic and Republican plans all agree on lowering corporate rates, while also broadening the base by reducing tax breaks.
-Democratic proposals, including that of President Barack Obama, have sought to reduce the rate to between 24 and 28 percent.
-The most recent Republican plans go further: The 2016 plan drafted by House Ways and Means Committee Chairman Kevin Brady and championed by House Speaker Paul Ryan calls for a corporate rate of 20 percent, while the plan released by the Trump campaign foresees a 15 percent rate.
+Democratic proposals, including that [PDF] of President Barack Obama, have sought to reduce the rate to between 24 and 28 percent.
+Republican proposals go further: plans drafted by House Republicans in 2016 called for a corporate rate of 20 percent, while Trump’s campaign position papers proposed a 15 percent rate.

-More radical proposals circulate as well.
-Eliminating the corporate tax and replacing it with a “flat tax” has been popular among some Republicans; in 2015 senator and presidential candidate Ted Cruz pushed a single 16 percent rate on all business revenues.
+More radical proposals circulate as well, though they are unlikely to be implemented.
+Eliminating the corporate tax and replacing it with a “flat tax” has been popular among some Republicans; in 2015 Senator and then-presidential candidate Ted Cruz pushed a single 16 percent rate on all business revenues.
 Some economists have also suggested that the corporate tax is counterproductive.
-Boston University economics professor Laurence Kotlikoff, for one, has argued that abolishing corporate taxes while raising income taxes on high earners would both generate more revenue and spark more investment and growth.
+Laurence Kotlikoff, an economics professor at Boston University, has argued that abolishing corporate taxes while raising income taxes on high earners would both generate more revenue and spark more investment and growth.

 How do proposed tax reforms relate to trade policy?

-Changes to the tax treatment of imports and exports has become one of the most controversial aspects of the House Republican plan.
-Currently, the cost of imports are tax-deductible, but the House proposal for “border-adjustment” would reverse that, essentially applying a major new tax on imports.
-At the same time, exports would be made exempt from taxes.
-Experts estimate that this measure could add nearly $1.2 trillion in revenue over the next decade.
+The 2016 House Republican plan sought to maintain deficit neutrality partly through changes to the tax treatment of imports and exports.
+Currently, the cost of imports are tax-deductible, but the House proposal for what they call border adjustment would have reversed that, essentially applying a major new tax on imports.
+At the same time, exports would have been made exempt from taxes.
+Experts estimate that this measure could have added nearly $1.2 trillion in revenue over the next decade..

 Some economists say that this type of border adjustment would help fight corporate offshoring, since the policy, combined with a territorial tax system, would mean that the location of a business would have no impact on its U.S. tax burden.
 They also argue that it would have a neutral effect on trade, since reducing demand for imports would raise the value of the U.S. dollar and counteract any temporary boost to exports.
-But industries that rely heavily on imported goods, such as retailers like Wal-Mart and Target, say that the measure would increase their costs and thus consumer prices across the economy.
+But the measure was fiercely opposed by industries that rely heavily on imported goods, such as retailers like Walmart and Target, who said it would increase their costs and thus consumer prices across the economy.
 There are also questions regarding whether giving tax rebates to exporters could be challenged under World Trade Organization prohibitions against favoring domestic producers.
+Ultimately, the proposal proved controversial enough among Republicans that it was dropped in the course of 2017 tax reform negotiations.

-Separately, corporations will be watching closely the Trump administration’s promises to impose a “very large border tax” on U.S. companies that shift production to other countries.
-In contrast with border adjustability, which applies equally to all, such tariffs would likely target individual companies, industries, and countries.
-If carried out, such moves would represent a reversal of recent policies, including the NAFTA trade deal with Canada and Mexico, that have sought to reduce tariffs and deepen cross-border integration, with unpredictable effects for the global trade agenda.
+Separately, corporations will be watching closely Trump’s promises to impose a “very large border tax” on U.S. companies that shift production to other countries.
+In contrast with border adjustability, which applies equally to all, such a tariff would likely target individual companies, industries, and countries.
+If carried out, the move would represent a reversal of recent policies, including the NAFTA trade deal with Canada and Mexico, that have sought to reduce tariffs and deepen cross-border integration, with unpredictable effects for the global trade agenda.